NathanHerr/LLM-First-Search/README.md

 ## 📊 Analysis

 After running experiments, you can analyze the results using the included analysis script.
-The script automatically detects available methods and tasks from your result directories and generates comprehensive comparisons.
+The script automatically detects available methods and tasks from your result directories and generates comprehensive comparisons including **AUP (Area Under Performance Profile)** calculations.

 ### Basic Analysis